JacksonR64/LocalLoop-V0.3/docs/REPOSITORY_CLEANUP_PLAN.md

 # Repository Cleanup Plan

 ## 📋 Overview
-Comprehensive cleanup and organization plan for LocalLoop-V0.3 repository to improve maintainability and remove development artifacts.
+Comprehensive cleanup and organization plan for LocalLoop repository to improve maintainability and remove development artifacts.

 ## 🗂️ Files to Move/Reorganize